I Have Tourette’s

 Sometimes people will say, “Whoa, cool!!” when they find out I have it.
 That’s because of the way the media has tended to portray the disorder; as something that let’s you yell obscene words in inappropriate scenarios and get away with it.
 I used to feel it was really important to educate people that only 10% of people who have Tourette’s have Coprolalia, which is the involuntary use of cuss/inappropriate words.
 But now I don’t feel like it’s my job to do that.
 I have a disorder, and if someone seems interested in learning more about it I can definitely tell them, but if they’re scared or worried they’re just going to offend me, I just let it go and move on.

 What I can tell you is Tourette’s is NOT fun.
 It’s a neurological/mental disorder that makes you feel completely not in control of your body.
 I’ve gone through Cognitive Behavioral Therapy to treat anxiety disorders, but it’s so much harder to treat my tics, be them motor or vocal, because it’s coming from a much more physical than mental place.
-It’s feels so unfair.
+That said, coming out of CBT made me able to handle my tics with much more control, and I highly recommend therapy of any kind, including online psychiatry.

 You know what?
 I’ve been taking photos with Maura for so long, and I’ve done all sorts of stuff in front of the camera.
 I’ve been completely nude and done absolutely absurd nonsense.
 But the pictures I took for this article made me feel the most uncomfortable I’ve ever felt in front of the camera.
 And seeing them felt even worse.
 The idea of posing for the camera with these faces I’ve only ever known as ugly, and then seeing them looking back at me in a way I’ve never actually seen before, especially the closed-eye ones, is a really intense experience.